Skip to content

 4. Collaboration opportunities

-7 things DIY musicians stand to gain from a music tech diploma -Collaboration opportunitiesIf you talk with established music producers and ask them how they honed their craft, you'll often find collaborating with others is one of the first things they mention.
-Music tech degrees are built on collaboration at every step and you'll find yourself being able to work with like-minded people, who are on the same journey as you.
+If you talk with established music producers and ask them how they honed their craft, you'll often find collaborating with others is one of the first things they mention.
+Music tech courses are built on collaboration at every step and you'll find yourself being able to work with like-minded people, who are on the same journey as you.

-experience having learnt something new.
-Many exciting acts and future ventures are born out of connections made in education, someone you collaborate with at university might become your future musical partner.
+Whenever you team up on a project (there are many opportunities), you'll always come away from the experience having learnt something new.
+Many exciting acts and future ventures are born out of connections made in education, someone you collaborate with at college might become your future musical partner.

 5. A more focussed and direct learning experience

-7 things DIY musicians stand to gain from a music tech diploma - Focused learningLearning on your own can be rewarding but there's a lot to be gained from a more structured, direct and holistic approach.
+Learning on your own can be rewarding, but there's a lot to be gained from a more structured, direct and holistic approach.

-The human brain thrives on structure and stability and is able to assimilate new ideas much faster, if the information is presented in a planned and orderly way.
+The human brain thrives on structure and stability and is able to assimilate new ideas much faster if the information is presented in a planned and orderly way.
 Our graduates often tell us how they benefit from a more structured approach to learning and thinking about music production, compared to when they were teaching themselves.

 Following a learning plan and course structure with assignments that have deadlines (yes deadlines!) pushes you to become more organised and disciplined.
 Developing proactive working habits as a result of this practice can produce substantial workflow gains alongside the knowledge and skills acquired.
-Learning about the industry in a more holistic manner compared to focusing on one area of production is another key benefit to embarking on a music tech diploma.
-Developing your ability in many areas will help you become a more rounded professional.

 6. Networking opportunities and industry links